-The other day, we moved into our semi-perminent site.
+The other day, we moved into our semi-permanent site.
 Semi- because we’ll be there for 6 1/2 months.
-The winter months and off season at Hart Ranch allow for less moving.
+The winter months and off-season at Hart Ranch allow for less moving.
 Come summer, we’ll be moving twice a month.

 We already had our water hose freeze when it got real cold.
 It’s been warm lately, but we figured now was as good a time as any to protect our precious H20.